ArcaneNibble/ArcaneNibble.github.io/content/apple-m1-bt.md

 ![Screenshot of getRegisterOffset function]({static}/images/m1-bt-getreg.png)

-At this point, we don't yet know what any of these registers do, but the fact that they've been wrapped in this layer of indirection means that most likely either these registers are the _only_ registers the driver accesses or they're at least the _most important_ ones.
+We don't yet know what any of these registers do, but the fact that they've been wrapped in this layer of indirection means that most likely either these registers are the _only_ registers the driver accesses, or they're at least the _most important_ ones.
 We can quickly note these down in a "notes" file.

-At this point, nothing else in `AppleConvergedPCI` seems to be doing anything particularly interesting, so we move on to `AppleConvergedIPCOLYBTControl`.
+Nothing else in `AppleConvergedPCI` seemed to be doing anything particularly interesting, so we move on to `AppleConvergedIPCOLYBTControl`.

 ![Screenshot of Ghidra with AppleConvergedIPCOLYBTControl loaded]({static}/images/m1-bt-appleconvergedipc.png)